NDViet/test-scaling-grid/README.md

   - keda ```(2.10.1 -> 2.12.0)```

 **Added**
-- Use ConfigMap to override scripts, configs in video-recording container (Refer to [patch-selenium-grid](patch-selenium-grid/src/main/resources/patch-selenium-grid/patch/configurations/Video))
+- Use ConfigMap to overwrite scripts, configs in the default video-recording container (Refer to [patch-selenium-grid](patch-selenium-grid/src/main/resources/patch-selenium-grid/patch/configurations/Video))
 - Video container refer to ENV ```DRAIN_AFTER_SESSION_COUNT``` to terminate the container together with browser node.
 - Video container support graceful shutdown, terminate the container after the ongoing recording are completed.
 - Video support API via port 9000 to get status